dknight/whoopee/2024-10-05 laura-unit-testing-framework-for-lua.md

 - `2` there are failed tests;
 - `3` coverage threshold is not met.

+## Testing with GitHub actions

+Laura is extremely easy to set up with multiple Lua versions.
+Check out [working deno](https://github.com/dknight/laura-actions-demo/) on GitHub; or read the [post about](/post/testing-multiple-lua-versions-with-laura-and-github-actions.html) this approach.

 ## Who is Laura?
 And how to meet her?

 Initially, the project name was _"aura"_, while most of the packages